Survey Procedures In Dentistry

 - Time relationship with exposure to a suspected source.

-- Whether it is a common source or propagated epidemic.
+- Whether it is a common source or a propagated epidemic.

-- Person: Analyze the data by age, sex, occupation and other possible risk factors.
-Determine the attack rates/case fatality rates, for those exposed and those not exposed and according to host factors.
+- Person: Analyze the data by age, sex, occupation, and other possible risk factors.
+Determine the attack rates/case fatality rates for those exposed and those not exposed, and according to host factors.
 For example, in most food-borne outbreaks, food—specific attack rates must be calculated for each food eaten to determine the source of infection.
-Purpose of data analysis is to identify common event or experience, and to delineate the group involved in the common experience.
+The purpose of data analysis is to identify common events or experiences, and to delineate the group involved in the common experience.

 - Formulation of hypotheses

-- On the basis of time, place and person distribution or the agent–host–environment model, formulate hypotheses to explain the epidemic in terms of (a) possible source (b) causative agent (c) possible modes of spread, and (d) the environmental factors which enabled it to occur.
+- Based on time, place, and person distribution or the agent–host–environment model, formulate hypotheses to explain the epidemic in terms of (a) possible source (b) causative agent, (c) possible modes of spread, and (d) the environmental factors which enabled it to occur.
 These hypotheses should be placed in order of relative likelihood.
 Formulation of a tentative hypothesis should guide further investigation.

 - Testing of hypotheses